Outreach SEN HLTA

 Contract Type: Permanent

-Glowing star Why this Outreach SEN HLTA role is unique:
+Why this Outreach SEN HLTA role stands out:

-• Work flexibly across a variety of settings to meet complex SEMH needs
+You will work flexibly across a range of community settings to meet complex SEMH needs.

 Key Responsibilities: